In order to carry out the provisions of the Constitution, the following Bylaws are adopted for the government of

 - (2) A letter from the messenger’s church, signed by the pastor, clerk or moderator of the church, certifying

 the messenger’s election in accordance with Article III.
-Membership, of the Constitution of the Southern
+Composition, of the Constitution of the Southern

 Baptist Convention; or